 The Baldwin Wallace University women's cross country program has a rich heritage of excellence and is one of the best in Ohio, the Ohio Athletic Conference and in NCAA Division III.
-Head Coach Bill Taraschke's goal every year is to make his program for cross country and track and field the best in the nation for NCAA Division III schools.
-Having fun and building a family atmosphere also is just as important to Taraschke and his staff.
+Head coach Joe Eby's goal every year is to make his program for cross country and track and field the best in the nation for NCAA Division III schools.

 In 2009, the Yellow Jacket women captured the program's 16th OAC Championship and 12th under Taraschke.
 The 16 titles are more than twice as many as any other OAC school since the league began recognizing women's championships in 1985.
 In 2009, BW also hosted the NCAA Division III National Championship Meet (sponsored by the Cleveland Sports Commission).

 In the 1990s, the BW women dominated the OAC and won seven conference team titles, including an OAC-record six straight from 1992-97.
-In 27 seasons of successful competition for women in the OAC, BW has claimed 16 championships.
 In addition to the OAC-record streak of six straight titles, BW has two other streaks of four straight crowns (1986-1989 and 1999-2002).
-The other two titles were in 2007 and 2009.
+The other two titles came in 2007 and 2009.

 The program has been led by some outstanding competitors, including 12 OAC individual champions:

 - Martha Dora (1987)

 - Hannah Purdy (1999, 2000 and 2001)